 The HerStories Project is a writing and publishing community for women.
-Our goal is to have a meaningful conversation about Gen X women at midlife, and to create a space for expression, sharing, celebrating women’s voices, and supporting each other during a complicated stage of life.
+Our goal is to have a meaningful conversation about Gen-X women at midlife, and to create a space for expression, sharing, celebrating women’s voices, and supporting each other during a complicated stage of life.
 We offer online courses, writing resources, an advice column, and calls for submission, and we have currently published four essay collections.
-Our recent relaunch explores what it means to be a Gen X women at midlife, and we are excited to dive into this topic with a new online course, guest essays, and blog posts.
+Our recent relaunch explores what it means to be a Gen-X woman at midlife, and we are excited to dive into this topic with a new membership community, guest essays, and blog posts.

 Our Free Writing Courses

 Hundreds of writers — from all levels — have taken our writing classes.

 To find out our current selection of paid classes, please click here.